Estate Administration Pricing

 - The willingness of the personal representatives to carry out estate administration tasks themselves.

 - The cooperation and prompt actions of the personal representatives and third parties involved in the estate administration.

 The general rule is that simple estates (for example, an estate with few assets and beneficiaries) will cost less to administer.
 Larger and more complex estates, and those with any of the issues referred to above, will cost more to administer.

 A simple estate could cost as little as £750 plus VAT to administer, but a high value and complex estate administration could cost in excess of £10,000 plus VAT to administer.

-Typically our charges are calculated by reference to an hourly rate for work undertaken (except in cases of exceptionally high value or complexity in which case a value element is also charged).
-The hourly rates will vary according to the experience and qualifications of the staff member carrying out the work, and also the complexity and urgency of the work required.
+Typically, our charges are calculated by reference to an hourly rate for work undertaken (except in cases of exceptionally high value or complexity, in which case a value element is also charged).
+The hourly rates will vary according to the experience and qualifications of the staff member carrying out the work, as well as the complexity and urgency of the work required.
 Hourly rates start from £100 per hour for a junior staff member undertaking simple estate work, to £325 per hour for an experienced solicitor undertaking complex or urgent work.
 All charges are subject to the addition of VAT.

 These are the costs related to the administration of the estate that payable to third parties.
 The disbursements payable will depend upon the individual circumstances of the estate, but they are likely to include the following:

 - Probate registry fees (the court fees payable to apply for a Grant of Probate or other Grant).

 - Commissioner’s fees (the fee payable for swearing the oath required to apply for a Grant).